noir-lang/noir/docs/docs/guides/js_apps/rotate_keys.md

 ## Rotate nullifier secret and public key

-Call `rotateMasterNullifierKey` on the PXE to rotate the secret key.
+Call `rotateNullifierKeys` on the AccountWallet to rotate the secret key in the PXE and call the key registry with the new derived public key.

-#include_code rotateMasterNullifierKey yarn-project/end-to-end/src/e2e_key_rotation.test.ts typescript

-## Rotate public key

-Connect to the key registry contract with your wallet.

-#include_code keyRegistryWithB yarn-project/end-to-end/src/e2e_key_rotation.test.ts typescript

-Then `rotate_npk_m` on the key registry contract to rotate the public key:

-#include_code rotate_npk_m yarn-project/end-to-end/src/e2e_key_rotation.test.ts typescript
+#include_code rotateNullifierKeys yarn-project/end-to-end/src/e2e_key_rotation.test.ts typescript